shweelan/network-benchmark/README.md

 Many options come with the client

--host, -h to specify the host.
+-hosts, -h to specify the host(s), comma separated hosts and ports, i,e "12.29.19.90:2912, localhost:1229".

--port, -p to specify the port.
+-port, -p to specify the default port.

 -clientscount, -cc to specify the number of clients to be connected to the server, NOTE: each client is a thread!